srguglielmo/SimpleShib/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Add options for custom IdP attributes.
+* Documentation updates.

 = 1.2.0 =
 * Move configuration into the database.
 * Compatibility with WordPress 5.3.
-* Fixed a return_to URL bug that affected multisite.
+* Fix a return_to URL bug that affected multisite.
 * Documentation updates.

 = 1.1.1 =
 * Compatibility with WordPress 5.2.
-* Improved compliance with WordPress coding standards.
+* Improve compliance with WordPress coding standards.
 * Minor documentation updates.

 = 1.1.0 =